Project Update(This site last updated January 18, 2017)

 Learn more about the Millsboro-South Area.

 The Georgetown Area Environmental Assessment (EA) was completed in 2012.
 The EA contains the environmental analysis of the Refined On-Alignment Recommended Preferred Alternative that DelDOT announced in June 2007.
-Approval by the Federal Highway Administration (FHWA) with a Finding Of No Significant Impact (FONSI) on the natural and human environment is pending.
-The issuance of a FONSI by FHWA will conclude the environmental process for the Georgetown Area.
+Approval by the Federal Highway Administration (FHWA) with a Finding Of No Significant Impact (FONSI) on the natural and human environment was issued on March 28, 2014.
+The issuance of a FONSI by FHWA concludes the environmental process for the Georgetown Area.
 Elements of the Refined On-Alignment Alternative will transition into preliminary engineering as funding becomes available.

 Learn more about the Georgetown Area.